What is Direct Trade Coffee and Where Can You Find It?

 It works for some farmers.
 There are two main issues.
 In some cases, growers cannot afford the fees, which can go up to $3000 per year.
 Critics also point out that fair trade prices don’t always fluctuate with the market and can prevent competition.

 There’s a long way still to go in the world of Direct Trade coffee.
-It does highlight some deep inadequacies in the fairtrade system, but without official monitoring of standards, we are left to take companies at their word.
+It does highlight some deep inadequacies in the fair trade system, but without official monitoring of standards, we are left to take companies at their word.

 Coffee is exported all over the world, but in most cases, the roaster makes the majority of the profit, not the people on the farm working to produce the raw materials.
 Consumers value products that are directly sourced from farms in many industries and coffee is no different.
 Whether they buy something on the shop floor, however, is frequently a factor of whether they can trust that the product meets the specific criteria they are looking for.
 In this case, this must include some guarantee of what a term signifies.

 Fairtrade is not with problems though.
-It is a brand, and as such promotes itself and does have its own commercial interests.
-This is the catch 22 of creating systems to monitor coffee production.
+It is a brand, and as such promotes itself and does have its commercial interests.
+This is the catch-22 of creating systems to monitor coffee production.
 It costs money to give these farmers certified status.
 This money has to come from somewhere, and so farmers end up paying the bill.
 Yes, they get more – in most cases – than on the open market, but they could get a much fairer share of the profits.
-The $3000 price tag to become fairtrade certified also unfairly excludes small and remote farmers.
+The $3000 price tag to become Fairtrade certified also unfairly excludes small and remote farmers.
 These costs translate into lower profits for growers and Direct Trade often pays over a third more!

 In theory, if we are to believe all the claims made by companies, Direct Trade is a great thing.
-Specialty coffee coming straight from the farm with no intermediaries – it’s a winning formula.
+Specialty coffee comes straight from the farm with no intermediaries – it’s a winning formula.

 The emphasis on incredible coffees is something that is lacking from the fair trade model.
 In the longer term, companies that work with local farmers and teach them to achieve this superior quality are surely improving many lives and livelihoods.